Jul 14, 2023

 - Cost savings benefits : It will also save you money and you will maintain your insurance history.
 Plus, you can easily change your coverage when you are ready to drive the vehicle again.

-- For snowbirds : If you are in Ontario for half of the year, you may want to consider having your vehicle protected while you are away.
-When you get your snowbird travel insurance make sure to protect your vehicle while you are away with a parked car policy.
+- For snowbirds : If you only in the country for half of the year, you may want to consider having your vehicle protected while you are away.
+So when you get your snowbird travel insurance make sure your vehicle is covered while you are away with a parked car policy.

 - Peace of mind : You can enjoy the peace of mind that your parked vehicle is covered for most accidental damages.